microfocus-idol/idol-rich-media-tutorials/tutorials/showcase/surveillance/README.md

 #### Pre-trained models

-Pre-trained *Object Class Recognition* recognizers (as well as *Image Classification* classifiers) are distributed separately from the main Media Server installer.
+Pre-trained *Object Class Recognition* recognizers are distributed separately from the main Media Server installer.
 To obtain the training pack:

 - Return to the [eSoftware/Partner portal](https://pdapi-web-pro.microfocus.com/evalportal/index.do).
 - Under *Product Center*, select *IDOL* to view available software.
 Select a Media Server license type, *e.g.* *IDOL Surveillance Analytics SW*, then complete the form to gain access, then: